 Geometry – Course Overview

 High school Geometry involves learning the attributes and relationships of geometric objects.
 At this level of study, geometry is primarily focused on plane Euclidean geometry.
 Students build on concepts of symmetry, shape, and relations and learn to use tools, formulas, and theorems to determine dimensions, angles, volumes, and surface area.
 In addition, students learn to use more detailed definitions and develop careful proofs.
 Geometry students learn concepts through lessons and practice.
 Fun projects extend the study of geometry and make a connection to real-world use of geometry skills.
 Practical uses for geometry include building, including measuring amounts and angles of wood for construction, graphic design, interpreting schematic drawings or interpreting and copying sewing patterns.
-At the successful completion of this course, students will be ready to move on to Algebra II or Trigonometry.

 The projects in Geometry allow students to practice geometry in a hands-on manner, often in ways that clearly and directly relate to real-world challenges.
 In Geometric Constructions, students use their tools: straight edge, compass and pencil to create a variety of geometric shapes.
 In Non-Euclidean Geometry students learn to apply the principals of non-Euclidean geometry to calculate the distance between points on a map.
 The Architect requires students to design an aquarium and find missing values including volume and surface area.
 Finally, in Geometric Art students will study shapes in the context of art, looking especially at the works of M. C. Escher.